 We have our own autologous cell therapy manufacturing facility at the Navy Yard in Philadelphia, Pennsylvania which is capable of supplying all of our autologous cell therapies currently in the clinic.
-The Navy Yard facility is increasing its manufacturing capacity to support anticipated commercial launch in the US of afami-cel.
-We also have our own dedicated vector manufacturing capability in the U.K., within the Catapult Cell and Gene Therapy Manufacturing Centre in Stevenage, which is now able to produce lentiviral vector for our clinical trials using a suspension process developed by the Company.
-Additionally, in 2022 we plan to open a new manufacturing facility dedicated to allogeneic drug product manufacturing, and co-located with our research facility in Milton Park in the U.K.
+The Navy Yard facility will also support the anticipated commercial launch in the US of afami-cel.
+A new manufacturing facility dedicated to allogeneic drug product manufacture opened in 2022 and is colocated with our research facility in Milton Park in the U.K. We also have our own dedicated vector manufacturing capability in the U.K., within the Catapult Cell and Gene Therapy Manufacturing Centre in Stevenage, which is now able to produce lentiviral vector for our clinical trials using a proprietary suspension process.